redhat-developer/odo/docs/website/docs/user-guides/advanced/using-gui.md

 ### Experimental Chart representation

 The chart representation is experimental.
 It is possible that, for some complex Devfile, the chart is not accurate or is not displayed.

+### Comments in YAML are not supported

+Comments are generally supported in YAML.
+In the case of a Devfile, the library used to validate the contents of a Devfile discards these comments.
+This results in that comments are removed from the YAML when you save it.